Linking organic matter quality and preservation in coastal sediments2019-

 Coupling semi-continuous radiocarbon distribution and advanced molecular characterization to constrain the oceanic DOC cycle

-Dr. Prosper Zigah received his Ph.D. from the University of Minnesota, Minneapolis.
+Dr. Prosper Zigah, a Postdoc Scholar/Investigator who received his Ph.D. from the University of Minnesota, Minneapolis.
 As a postdoctoral scholar working with Dr. Ann McNichol (NOSAMS) and Dr. Daniel Repeta (MC&G), Prosper used semi-continuous radiocarbon distribution and advanced spectrometric methods to understand the range and distribution of radiocarbon within major components of marine dissolved organic carbon (DOC) and to link these to specific molecular properties in order to accurately measure the carbon flux through DOC and how DOC cycles.
 Prosper also worked on novel approaches to isolate and purify distinct macromolecules from the deep ocean DOC for isotopic and molecular characterization.
 Together, these efforts provide new insights into the cycling of molecules within the DOC, and help constrain the cycling of the largest reservoir of reduced carbon in the ocean.

 Reconstructing reservoir age for a better understanding of carbon cycling